-Prerequisite: Credit or concurrent enrollment in Computer Information Systems 221.
-This course presents a function systems-level review of PC hardware and the organization of components and devices into architectural configurations.
+Prerequisite: Credit or concurrent enrollment in Computer Information Systems 221 or demonstrated competence approved by the instructor.
+This course presents a functional systems-level review of PC hardware and the organization of components and devices into architectural configurations.
 Students will learn how to prepare and evaluate system specifications, trouble-shoot minor hardware problems, and prepare and modify short assembler language programs.
 Laboratory fee.
 (2 Lec., 2 Lab.)